cconnett/magicdiff/README.md

 ### Download Oracle data

 Visit https://scryfall.com/docs/api/bulk-data and download the "Oracle Cards" file into to this program's folder.
+The program will automatically read the matching file with the latest timestamp.